‘This Is Us’: Eris Baker Says She Didn’t Know About Her Character’s Flash-Forward Cliffhanger

 This Is Us fans are trying to figure out the meaning behind the finale episode cliffhanger that featured an aging Randall (Sterling K. Brown) and his adult daughter Tess (Iantha Richardson) talking about going to see a mystery “her,” but even some stars of the show are still in the dark about the storyline.

-The This Is Us season 2 finale episode, “The Wedding,” ended with Randall telling a twenty-something Tess that it was time to go see “her,” with both of them admitting they weren’t ready.
+The This Is Us Season 2 finale episode, “The Wedding,” ended with Randall telling a twenty-something Tess that it was time to go see “her,” with both of them admitting they weren’t ready.
 While Brown and his TV sister Chrissy Metz have gone on record as saying they know the details on the This Is Us mystery lady, series regular Eris Baker admits she did not know about the flash-forward scene.

 Baker, who plays 12-year-old Tess in the present day This Is Us scenes, told PopSugar she didn’t know about her character’s flash-forward until she saw “The Wedding” episode on TV.